skinnydoo/OnlineShop/README.md

 This is a monolithic repository containing 2 sub-projects.

 1. Client : An Angular app
-2. Server : A NodeJS server
+2. Server : A Node app

 ## Projects